NCI-GDC/gdc-dnaseq-cwl/README.md

         16 readgroup BAM which uses both `bwa aln` and `bwa mem` (some readgroup reads < 70bp, some > 70bp; PE, SE and o1 reads) ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase1/data/NA11829/alignment/NA11829.chrom20.ILLUMINA.bwa.CEU.low_coverage.20101123.bam
         use cocleaning-cwl/workflows/dnaseq/NA11829.chrom20.ILLUMINA.bwa.CEU.low_coverage.20101123.json

+17. Resources required for successful workflow completion

+        * Storage: 7-10X initial BAM size.
+That is, if the input BAM to be harmonized is 1GiB, then 7-10GiB of stoarge will be required, as cwltool does not remove intermediate files during workflow processing.
+This is in addition to storage required for reference files, and docker images.

+        * CPU: The workflow will operate with any number of cores.
+It is tested with 8 cores.

+        * RAM: Most BAM files will harmonize with less than 20GiB of RAM, but in some cases up to 50GiB of RAM is required during the MarkDuplicates step.